Student Loan Borrower Assisstance

 • Learn more about federal funding–both grants and loans–to help pay for your education.

-• Review the College Scorecard to compare schools’ annual costs, average student debt totals and monthly payments, graduation rate, and typical salary after attending.
+• Review the College Scorecard to compare schools’ annual costs, graduation rates, typical salaries after attending, average student debt totals, and monthly payments.

 • Use the Federal Student Aid Estimator before you fill out your FAFSA application to see how much aid you may be eligible for.